 The above may go a long way to explaining British Leyland’s infamous quality problems…

-In April British Leyland experienced a second toolmakers strike which collapsed after two weeks and in May 1979, Margaret Thatcher’s Conservative party won the general election, and they were openly hostile to loss making nationalised industries, of which British Leyland was perhaps the worst of all.
+In April, British Leyland experienced a second toolmakers’ strike which collapsed after two weeks and in May 1979, Margaret Thatcher’s Conservative Party won the General Election, and the new Government was openly hostile to loss-making nationalised industries, of which British Leyland was perhaps the worst of all.

 ‘If you just look at the direct costs of producing the vehicle, compared to its selling price, then the Mini is substantially profitable, making several hundred pounds per unit.
 By any normal commercial method of working it out, the Mini is profitable, but if you penalise it with a proportion of overheads related to its volume, then the profitability is very low.
 If you work out what the profitability of the company would be with and without the Mini, allowing for the facilities you could get rid of by not having it, then on that basis the Mini is profitable.’

 In August and September, BL became embroiled in a national engineering union pay dispute.
-On 10 September 1979, the newly knighted chairman of BL Ltd, as it was now called, Sir Michael Edwardes announced a massive retrenchment plan for the company.
+On 10 September 1979, the newly-knighted Chairman of BL Limited, as it was now called, Sir Michael Edwardes announced a massive retrenchment plan for the company.
 On top of the 18,000 jobs already lost he forecast 25,000 to be axed in the next two years and 13 plants facing total or partial shutdown.

 Only the previous month, BL’s UK market share had dropped to a disastrous 19.3%.
 By November, senior union leaders and a ballot of the workforce had backed the Edwardes plan.
-However the combined British Leyland shop stewards committee refused to accept defeat and on 10 November 1979 published a booklet, A Trade Union Response to the Edwardes Plan attacking the proposed cutbacks and advocating active opposition.
+However, the Combined British Leyland Shop Stewards’ Committee refused to accept defeat and on 10 November 1979 published a booklet, A Trade Union Response to the Edwardes Plan attacking the proposed cutbacks and advocating active opposition.
 The scene was set for confrontation.
-On 19 November, BL Ltd fired Derek Robinson, the Longbridge convener and head of the combined British Leyland shop stewards committee.
+On 19 November, BL Limited fired Derek Robinson, the Longbridge Convener and head of the Combined British Leyland Shop Stewards’ Committee.

 Longbridge was soon strikebound and other plants struck in support, if only briefly.
-The trade unions demanded Robinson’s reinstatement and pondered over whether to make the strike official.
-Sir Michael Edwardes and other senior executives threatened to resign if the dispute was given official backing.
+The Trade Unions demanded Robinson’s reinstatement and pondered over whether to make the strike official.
+Sir Michael Edwardes and other senior Executives threatened to resign if the dispute was given official backing.
 For a few days the future of BL hung in the balance until a fudge was found in which an inquiry was launched into Derek Robinson’s dismissal and the workforce went back.
 Robinson’s dismissal was finally confirmed the following year.
-In reflection the whole Robinson affair was strangely reminiscent of the dismissal of Frank Horsman at Cowley on the eve of the Mini’s launch in 1959.
+On reflection the whole Robinson affair was strangely reminiscent of the dismissal of Frank Horsman at Cowley on the eve of the Mini’s launch in 1959.